Cyber Threat Intelligence Services and Monitoring

-Our Intelligence Consultants can identify what there is to be found, originating from your organisation, beyond your network borders, that could pose a threat.
+Our cybersecurity consultants can identify what is to be found, originating from your organisation, beyond your network borders, that could pose a threat.
 Investigating, for example:

 We look to see what shouldn’t be there….ie stolen data, personal information leakage, breached credentials, proprietary code etc. This can often be the first indication that you have had a breach!

 This is a point-in-time baseline intelligence engagement to gain an insight into publicly available information across a handful of pre-selected domains.
 It also includes a human component where we identify key staff, based on their roles in your organisation, and investigate their social media presence and if there is any potentially valuable information that can be used to target that individual.